• mail

 Source: At Home in Arkansas

-How did my vision come together?
 I hope you’ll follow along to see the end result.

-Next week we’ll talk about Snowberry’s color palette and how the choice of front door color became the cornerstone for the design of the entire house.
+And how the front door color became the inspiration for the entire house palette.

 Reader Interactions

-You really had a beautiful vision of Snowberry.
+• You really had a beautiful vision of Snowberry.
 I would never have “seen” what you saw when you bought the house.
 The transformation is amazing!!!
 I still plan to invite myself for a tour next time I’m in California!!!
 Just gorgeous!!!
 The house is beautiful and yet it looks comfortable.
 That is great design to me!!!
 Bravo Juliet!!!!!

-Yes, by all means, sign up for the next tour!
+• Yes, by all means, sign up for the next tour!
 Thank you … I can’t really take credit for having a ‘vision’ … I just pointed at inspirations photos and said ‘do that.’
 Ha ha … xo

-I LOVE HOW YOU HAD “MUST HAVES!”MY MUST HAVE for the KITCHEN IS NOT THERE!I had torn a page from a MAGAZINE………A BIG ISLAND TABLE with three levels!We bought the balustrades and NEVER made the table!
+• I LOVE HOW YOU HAD “MUST HAVES!”MY MUST HAVE for the KITCHEN IS NOT THERE!I had torn a page from a MAGAZINE………A BIG ISLAND TABLE with three levels!We bought the balustrades and NEVER made the table!

 TO be honest the Kitchen is not BIG ENOUGH TO DO THAT TABLE…………………….but he could do a smaller version!Plus the balustrades came from The Owners of the MARK HOPKINS GARDEN in HILLSBOROUGH!